sap218/hugo-test/content/projects/patientvoice.md

 With guidance from domain experts and a foundation derived from clinical consensus documents, I created the Ocular Immune-Mediated Inflammatory Diseases Ontology ([OcIMIDo]({{< ref "ocimido" >}} "ocular ontology project")).
 OcIMIDo was enhanced with patient-preferred terms, curated from online forum conversations, using a semi-automated statistical approach - with application of sentiment analysis.

-Semantic similarity was explored using a pre-existing embedding model derived from clinical letters to retrain with patient-generated forum conversations.
+Semantic similarity was explored using a pre-existing embedding model derived from clinical letters to retrain with patient-generated forum conversations ([PatientINF]({{< ref "patientinf-coid" >}})).
 Systematic comparison were conducted to compare the clinician and patient voice.

 In a final experimental chapter, blood markers of IBD participants were clustered and mapped to questionnaire data relating to quality of life.